irapandey/project-ai-services/.github/ISSUE_TEMPLATE/bug_report.md

 ## ❌ Actual Behavior
 <!-- A clear and concise description of what actually happened -->
 What actually happened?

+## 🔁 Steps to Reproduce

+Steps to reproduce the behavior:

+1.
+2.
+3.

 ## 🖥️ Environment Info